BrendanSturges/Python/README.txt

-This is a random collection of python projects that are vaguely useful
+Master folder containing all of my Python projects